Complexity of Error Bounds for Systems of Linear Inequalities

 \section{Introduction}

-It is well known that the study of error bounds can be traced back to Hoffman's pioneering work in 1952.
-Specifically, for a given \( m \times n \) matrix \( A \) and an \( m \)-vector \( b \), Hoffman \cite{Hoffman1952} {introduced and studied a useful estimate for the Euclidean distance from a point \( x \) to its nearest point in the polyhedral set \(P_{A,b} := \{u : Au \leq b\}\); that is, there exists a constant \( c > 0 \) (depending only on \( A \)) such that the inequality
+It is well known that the study of error bounds can be traced back to the pioneering work of Hoffman in 1952.
+More precisely, given an $m\times n$ matrix $A$ and an $m$-vector $b$, Hoffman \cite{Hoffman1952} established a fundamental estimate for the Euclidean distance from a point $x$ to the polyhedral set